daydreamersjp/LeetCode/README.md

 Output: 7 -> 0 -> 8
 Explanation: 342 + 465 = 807.
 ```

 <hr>
+#### Result: Runtime: 88 ms, faster than 51.19% of Python3 online submissions for Add Two Numbers.
+Memory Usage: 13.2 MB, less than 74.42% of Python3 online submissions for Add Two Numbers.

 ```python
 # Definition for singly-linked list.